obeone/multi-registry-cache/README.md

    python generate.py
    ```

+   The generator now writes an additional `compose/cleanup_schedule.yaml` file summarizing each cache registry that has a TTL.
+The maintenance helper uses this file to decide which registries need cleanup.

 7. **Start Your Services**
    Use Docker Compose to start your registry mirrors and the Traefik reverse proxy.